 To help facilitate future mini-grid projects designed to expand electricity access to the country’s rural areas, on behalf of the International Finance Corporation and the World Bank, NRECA International developed mini-grid technical standards and specifications for government stakeholders and project developers.
 Working with the Zambia Bureau of Standards and country stakeholders, the project team defined engineering and performance standards and advised the government on how to oversee and ensure compliance with the new standards.

-Funded by the World Bank, the team is currently working with the Ministry of Energy to develop a National Electrification Strategy.
+Funded by the World Bank, the team provided the Ministry of Energy to develop a National Electrification Strategy.

 All this work will help the country achieve its “Vision 2030” goals, which includes 90 percent electricity access for urban/peri-urban areas, and 51 percent for rural areas by 2030.